kaldi-asr/kaldi/egs/icsi/README.txt

-To train models, for an arbitrary mic, go to s5 run something like (after you set ICSI_DIR and ICSI_TRANS variables in either of below scripts:
+To train models, for an arbitrary mic, go to s5 run something like (after you set ICSI_DIR and/or ICSI_TRANS variables in the  below scripts):

 ./run_prepare_shared.sh